This is just the beginning…

 CO-FOUNDER

-Heidi Slinkman is Vice President and Treasurer of Cranberry Learning Inc. and a generational cranberry grower with deep roots in Wisconsin agriculture.
-She serves as Business Manager for her family operation, Gaynor Cranberry Company, a historic cranberry marsh established in 1876 and now celebrating nearly 150 years of cultivated cranberry production.
+Heidi Slinkman is Vice President and Treasurer of Cranberry Learning, Inc. and a generational cranberry grower.
+She serves as Business Manager for her family operation, Gaynor Cranberry Company, a historic cranberry farm established in 1876, celebrating 150 years of cranberry cultivation.
 Wisconsin remains the nation’s leading cranberry producer, with cranberries recognized as the state fruit.

 Heidi holds a Bachelor of Arts in Business Management from the University of St. Thomas (MN) and brings a lifelong commitment to agribusiness, workforce development, and agricultural education.
-Her professional work bridges farming, business operations, and education—connecting students and communities to modern agriculture and career pathways.
+Her work connects farming, business operations, and education—bringing students, communities, and consumers closer to agriculture and meaningful career pathways.

-She is an active advocate for agricultural education and leadership, serving as a member of American Agri-Women and previously on the Wood County Farm Bureau Board.
-As a past Director of the Wisconsin State Cranberry Growers Association, Heidi helped secure funding to advance cranberry research and played a key role in developing leadership development initiatives for the industry.
+She is an active advocate for agricultural leadership and education, serving as a member of American Agri-Women and as a former board member of the Wood County-Wisconsin Farm Bureau Federation.
+As a past Director of the Wisconsin State Cranberry Growers Association, Heidi helped secure funding to advance cranberry research and contributed to the development of industry leadership initiatives.
 She is also a graduate of the UW–Extension Leadership Wisconsin Program.

 Heidi lives in Wisconsin with her husband, Brian, their two children, Luke and Victoria, and their springer spaniel, Scottie.